samuelajala01/samuelajala01/README.md

 - ### 🔭 Solving Problems with Science and Technology

-- ### 🌱 I’m currently learning Backend Technologies
+- ### 🌱 I’m currently learning Data Structures and Algorithms

 - ### 👯 Ready to collaborate on Web and mobile projects